 - Venial sins are slight sins.
 They do not break our friendship with God, although they injure it.
 They involve disobedience of the law of God in slight (venial) matters.
 If we gossip and destroy a person’s reputation it would be a mortal sin.
 However, normally gossip is about trivial matters and only venially sinful.
 Additionally, something that is otherwise a mortal sin (e.g. slander) may be in a particular case only a venial sin.
 The person may have acted without reflection or under force of habit.
 Thus, not fully intending the action their guilt before God is reduced.
 It is always good to remember, especially those who are trying to be faithful but sometimes fall, that for mortal sin it must not only be 1) serious matter, but 2) the person must know it is serious and then 3) freely commit it.

-Our priests are available to hear confessions at the times specified on the side bar, or by appointment.
+Our priests are available to hear confessions at the times by appointment, or times listed below:

 Children are prepared for Reconciliation beginning in 2nd grade or higher.
 Classes are usually held in the Fall and their parent(s) are invited to attend the classes with them.
 This sacrament precedes Holy Eucharist.
 All children wishing to receive Sacraments must be enrolled and actively participating in the OLOL religious education program or attending a Catholic school.
 For more information on First Reconciliation, check out these brochures from our diocese.